 Step 6) Click on your phone name in the left pane of Mobile Settings.
 Enable “Share” to start sending and receiving files and URLs from Android Phone and Ubuntu PC.
-Additionally, you can enable “Locate Device”.
-Using this feature you can give a ring from your PC to find your phone hiding on a book shelf or tucked in your couch!
+Additionally, you can enable the “Locate Device”.
+Using this feature you can give a ring from your PC to find your phone hiding on a bookshelf or tucked in your couch!

 Step 7) Click “Preferences” > enable “Nautilus Integration” and “Web Browser Integration”.
 Also, click on “Chrome Extension” or “Firefox Add-on,” depending on which browser you used to set up GNOME extensions.
 Go ahead and add the extension to your browser to start sending URLs from your PC to your Phone.

 Step 8) To start sending URL to your phone, launch a website in your PC browser and then click “Open in Browser.”
 The website will magically open in your phone!

 Did you try connecting your phone?
 Do let us know your feedback in the comments below.